 For the technically minded among you, a relay chain sits at the centre of the Polkadot protocol.
 Next, developers build ‘para-chains’ on top of it, thus linking into this relay chain.
 This is different to a ‘bridge chain’, which is not built on Polkadot.
 Polkadot means you can link public and private blockchains.

 And there are many other uses.
 Some say it has the potential to fundamentally change Ethereum, and for the better.
-One wag even have observed that it’s the last “the last gasp of Cryptarchy before legacy institutions attempt to co-opt cryptocurrency.”
+One wag even have observed that it’s “the last gasp of Cryptarchy before legacy institutions attempt to co-opt cryptocurrency.”
 Make of that what you will.

 As of the weekend, Polkadot launched first the private sale for its token sale, and then on Sunday, its public sale.
 In this private round, it raised $83m Swiss Francs.
 As of Tuesday lunchtime in Europe, that, plus the public round had raised the equivalent of $140m in Ethereum (over 429,000 Eth).
 The sale is ongoing.